 We did the ultimate test, we took the pillows onto a plane during a Red-Eye and actually tried to sleep.
 The Flight in question was a Virgin Economy Flight Between New York and London Heathrow.
 We needed to drive once in London so needed to be refreshed and sober.
 This was a test in the real pressure cooker of an economy cabin, an environment that would really identify any flaws or weaknesses in the product!
 This was also on Virgins A330-300 which has one of the least comfortable long-haul Economy seats we have experienced.
-It really was an ultimate test!
+It really was the ultimate test!

 We tested 3 different products that attempt to fix the inherent flaws in the U-Shaped pillow.
 These were the J-Pillow, The Bcozzy, and the TRTL “pillow”.
 There were a few others we dismissed beforehand, not because they were ineffective, but we just couldn’t bring ourselves to use them in public.
 We think a Pillow should be discrete and as you can see these options are anything but.

 What is Wrong With U-Shaped Pillows?

 They just don’t work very well.
 For years we have endured the misery of trying to sleep on a plane with the U-Shaped pillows and we never get more than an hour or two at best.
-Airplane seats no longer recline anywhere near enough for effective sleep and the U-Shaped Pillow does nothing to stop the head rolling forward, and even sideways movement is not reduced adequately.
+Airplane seats no longer recline anywhere near enough for effective sleep and the U-Shaped Pillow does nothing to stop the head from rolling forward, and even sideways movement is not reduced adequately.
 This result is neck ache and ultimately you waking up.
 This Fitful on-off sleep does nothing to refresh you and doesn’t even pass the time effectively.
 And Hour like this can feel longer than just staying awake.

 You will see some people Sleeping soundly on any flight with a U-Shaped pillow but this is more to do with their propensity to be able to sleep anywhere than the effectiveness of the pillow.
 For anyone without this ability adequate neck support is the only way to get off to deep restful sleep.